Rory O'Connor (Irish republican): Execution

-On 8 December 1922, along with three other republicans Liam Mellows, Richard Barrett and Joe McKelvey captured with the fall of the Four Courts, Rory O'Connor was executed by firing squad in reprisal for the anti-treaty IRA's killing of Free State TD Sean Hales.
+On 8 December 1922, along with three other republicans Liam Mellows, Richard Barrett and Joe McKelvey captured with the fall of the Four Courts, Rory O'Connor was executed by firing squad in reprisal for the anti-treaty IRA's killing of Free State TD Seán Hales.
 The execution order was signed by Kevin O'Higgins.
 O'Connor had been best man at his wedding on 27 October 1921.
 Their deaths remain a symbol of the bitterness and division of the Irish Civil War.
 O'Connor, one of 77 republicans executed by the Provisional Government, is seen as a martyr by the Republican movement in Ireland.

 Commemoration

-"Rory O'Connor Place" in Arklow is named in his honour.
-There is also a pub in Crumlin, Dublin named after him and a housing estate near Dún Laoghaire (County Dublin), called "Rory O'Connor Park".
+"Rory O'Connor Place" in Arklow, County Wicklow is named in his honour.
+There is also a pub in Crumlin, Dublin named after him and a housing estate near Dún Laoghaire, County Dublin, called "Rory O'Connor Park".

 On his execution, the equestrienne Joan de Sales La Terriere, a close friend of O'Connor, named her son in his honour.

 A Sinn Féin cumann (UCD) is named after him.